rrich360/Java-Banking-App-with-Oracle-Database/README.md

 # Admin cancels the user's account :
-(Use-case scenario for fraudulent activity, inactivity, or long-period of insufficient funds)
+(Use-case scenario for fraudulent activity, inactivity, long-period of insufficient funds, or customer decides to cancel their account)